AlessioGiacobbe/BetaRomWriterForLogisim/README.md

 </p>

 Then you Can select, from the combobox on the top-left, an instruction, for example `010` will select the third instruction.
-Once selection the instruction that you want to edit, you can write on the boxes, the microistruction, writing only the bit that you want bring to `1`.
+Once selected the instruction that you want to edit, you can write on the boxes only the bit that you want bring to `1`.

 For example if you want to write the instruction `1010` you can simply write `3 1`.
 <p align="center">